awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 A request for the file `images/sample.gif` doesn't satisfy the first path pattern, so the associated cache behaviors are not applied to the request\.
 The file does satisfy the second path pattern, so the cache behaviors associated with the second path pattern are applied even though the request also matches the third path pattern\.

 **Note**
 When you create a new distribution, the value of **Path Pattern** for the default cache behavior is set to **\*** \(all files\) and cannot be changed\.
-This value causes CloudFront to forward all requests for your objects to the origin that you specified in the [Origin domain name](#DownloadDistValuesDomainName) field\.
+This value causes CloudFront to forward all requests for your objects to the origin that you specified in the [Origin domain](#DownloadDistValuesDomainName) field\.
 If the request for an object does not match the path pattern for any of the other cache behaviors, CloudFront applies the behavior that you specify in the default cache behavior\.

 **Important**
 Define path patterns and their sequence carefully or you may give users undesired access to your content\.
 For example, suppose a request matches the path pattern for two cache behaviors\.
 The first cache behavior does not require signed URLs and the second cache behavior does require signed URLs\.
 Users are able to access the objects without using a signed URL because CloudFront processes the cache behavior associated with the first match\.